-- uri [{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info. - index [{int, None}] If the URI contains multiple ndimages, select the index-th ndimage from among them and return it.
-The exact behavior is plugin dependent. - plugin [{str, None}] The plugin to use.
+uri [{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info.

+index [{int, Ellipsis, None}] If the ImageResource contains multiple ndimages, and index is an integer, select the index-th ndimage from among them and return it.
+If index is an ellipsis (...), read all ndimages in the file and stack them along a new batch dimension.
+If index is None, let the plugin decide.

+plugin [{str, None}] The plugin to use.
 If set to None (default) imread will perform a search for a matching plugin.
-If not None, this takes priority over the provided format hint (if present). - format_hint [str] A format hint to help optimize plugin selection given as the format's extension, e.g. ".png".
+If not None, this takes priority over the provided format hint (if present).

+format_hint [str] A format hint to help optimize plugin selection given as the format's extension, e.g. ".png".
 This can speed up the selection process for ImageResources that don't have an explicit extension, e.g. streams, or for ImageResources where the extension does not match the resource's content.